jdtaylor7/prometheus/README.md

     <img alt="Prometheus logo" src="assets/logos/logo_with_text.png">
 </p>

 Prometheus is a real-time drone monitoring application.
-Built from with OpenGL, it allows one to easily visualize the telemetry from a drone system.
+Built with OpenGL, it allows one to easily visualize the telemetry from a drone system.
 It runs in Linux under X11.

 ### Dependencies